babolForFun/Linux-Server-Script/README.md

-# INSTALL MULTIPLE TOMCAT INSTANCE IN LINUX SERVER
+# INSTALL MULTIPLE TOMCAT INSTANCE IN LINUX SERVER (Gabriele Bonadiman & Adrian Fall)

 This tutorial explains how to install multiple tomcat instance in a generic server Linux.
 In this example we are using AWS instances but the steps are valid even in a normal server with JAVA installed.